chahalarora/hcap/hcapDocumentation/userDoc.md

 A sample client Security Automaton is provided with the code.
 You can find this in StateMachines/InitStateMachine.java.

-Once you have written the class to represent a security automaton.
-An instantiation of this class would go as one of the inputs to **addClientStateMachine** method of the authorization API.
+Once you have written the class to represent the security automaton.
+An instantiation of this class would go as an input to **addClientStateMachine** method of the authorization API.

 **addClientStateMachine** accepts three parameters.

 * Client name as represented in the client certificate.
 * An instantiation of client security automaton.
 * The size of fragment.
 Eg: if the size is 0, the client capability would contain permissions about only the current state.
 If the size is 1, the client can traverse one extra state without the need to visit the authorization server.
-If the size is -1, the authorization server encodes the full security automaton inside the capability, the client does not need to visit the authorization server at all.
+If the size is -1, the authorization server encodes the full security automaton inside the capability, the client does not need to visit the authorization server at all, he/she can use the same capability to excersise permissions with the resource servers.

 #### Information about resource servers

 ##### Shared secret of resource server
 The authorization server also needs to know some information about the resource servers it serves.
 Each resource server shares a shared secret with the authorization server so that both of these can process tickets signed by each other.
-Thus, the user needs to let the authorization server know about the resource servers shared secret.
+Thus the user needs to let the authorization server know about the resource servers shared secret.
 For the same it uses **addResourceServer** method which accepts two parameters.
-The first parameter is the **ip address + portnumber** which is the address of the resource server.
+The first parameter is the **ip address + portnumber** of the resource server(basically the identity of the server).
 The second parameter is the shared secret for that resource server.
 A usage example of this can be found in **App.java** source file.

 ##### State mapping to resource server
 A security automaton can contain a number of states.
 In a multiple resource server scenario.
 A single resource server can be representative of a single state or multiple states.
 The authorization server should know identity of the resource server which is representative of the current client state.
-This is because the authorization server would use the representative resource servers shared secret to sign the capability issued to the client.
+This is because the authorization server would use the representative resource servers shared secret to sign the capability which is to be presented to it.

 **addToStateRSMap** can be used to do the same.
 It accepts two parameters.
 The first one is the state from the security automaton.
-The second one is **ip address + portnumber** which is the address of the resource server.
+The second one is the address of the resource server + port number of the resource server (basically the identity).
 A usage example of this can be found in **App.java** source file.

 #### Starting the Authorization Server
-Once all inputs are given to the authorization server object, **startHCAPServer** method can be invoked on the object to start the server.
-This method does not accept any parameters but returns a server object which can be used to shut down the server. **stopHCAPServer** can be invoked on the returned object to shut down the server.
+Once all inputs are given to the authorization server object, **startHCAPServer** method can be used to start the server.
+This method does not accept any parameters but returns a server object which can be used to shut down the server. **stopHCAPServer** can be used to shut down the server by passing the returned server object as a parameter.

 ### Resource Server